rjfarmer/gfort2py/README.md

 - [x] Nested derived types
 - [ ] Arrays of derived types
 - [ ] Functions inside derived types
-- [ ] Arrays with dimesnion (:) (pointer, allocatable) insider derived types (it doesnt break if their there, but you cant access them easily)
+- [ ] Arrays with dimension (:) (pointer, allocatable) insider derived types (it doesn't break if their there, but you cant access them easily)
 - [ ] Classes
 - [ ] Abstract interfaces
 - [ ] Common blocks